 This class can be used in the same way as TokenBasedRememberMeServices, but it additionally needs to be configured with a PersistentTokenRepository to store the tokens.
 There are two standard implementations.

 - InMemoryTokenRepositoryImpl which is intended for testing only. - JdbcTokenRepositoryImpl which stores the tokens in a database.

-The database schema is described above in the section called "Persistent Token Approach".
+The database schema is described above in Persistent Token Approach.

-10.14 OpenID Support
+10.13.
+OpenID Support